hoppergee/solidservice/README.md

 ## service success by default

 If you don't call above 4 methods, the service will be marked as success by default.
-It's some those service which just want to execute some action and don't want to return any thing.
+When some services which just want to execute some actions and don't want to return anything, go ahead, SolidService will take care of it.

 ```ruby
 class ACommandService < SolidService::Base